DavidCain/stay-the-course/README.md

 ### Sample GnuCash accounting records

-`example.sqlite3` and `example.gnucash` are included sample files that may be opened with [GnuCash 3][gnucash].
+In `example/` are two (identical) sample files in XML and sqlite3 format.
+Each may be opened with [GnuCash 3][gnucash].
 The transactions, security prices, and account balances contained within are the basis of rebalancing logic:

 ![GnuCash user interface for included sample files][img-gnucash-interface]